farhan85/LibraryManagementSystem/README.md

 # Library Management System

+A small project I'm writing in my spare time to demonstrate some coding design patterns I've learned over the years.
+This
-A small project I'm writing in my spare time to demonstrate some coding design patterns I've learnt over the years.
-This application is a simple library management system that (eventually) can be used to keep a record of all the books in a library, the current stock and which books have been borrowed.
+application is a simple library management system that (eventually) can be used to keep a record of all the books in a library, the current stock and which books have been borrowed.